 Morgan Nelson is a licensed occupational therapist.
 She completed her Clinical Doctorate at St. Louis University in 2019.
 She is currently teaching courses in St. Louis University’s OT program and enjoys supervising fieldwork students at Pathways.
 She has extensive experience working with community-based organizations and has led courses for people with a dual diagnosis of developmental disabilities and mental illness to develop life skills.
 Morgan leads the agency’s efforts for Pathways’ Social College program.
 Morgan joined Pathways in 2017.
 Morgan loves reading, jigsaw puzzles and exploring the many hiking trails around St. Louis with her husband and dog.

 DeVonshae began working at Pathways in 2019 and has extensive experience working with individuals with disabilities through the Special School District.
-DeVonshae also works at the Developmental Disabilities Resource Board of St. Charles County as a case manager.
+DeVonshae currently supports individuals in both school and community settings.
 DeVonshae has a wide range of interests and passions including theater and writing.

 Marissa started at Pathways as an Occupational Therapy student intern.
 After completing her OT program, Marissa continued on as a part-time staff member.
 Marissa also works as the Community Health Coordinator at Oasis Health.
 She enjoys an active lifestyle and spending time with family and friends.